Skip to main content

 (1) Relevant policies

-Several university policies address these responsibilities for certain facilities:
+Several university policies address these responsibilities for certain facilities, including but not limited to:

 (a) 01.024 (Classroom and laboratory scheduling);